jgbernalp/logging-view-plugin/README.md

 In another terminal window, run:

 1. `oc login` (requires [oc](https://console.redhat.com/openshift/downloads) and an [OpenShift cluster](https://console.redhat.com/openshift/create))
-2. `scripts/environment.sh`
-3. `scripts/start-console.sh` (requires [Docker](https://www.docker.com) or [podman 3.2.0+](https://podman.io))
+2. `yarn run start-console` (requires [Docker](https://www.docker.com) or [podman 3.2.0+](https://podman.io))

-This will run the OpenShift console in a container connected to the cluster you've logged into.
+This will create an environment file `scripts/env.list` and run the OpenShift console in a container connected to the cluster you've logged into.
 The plugin HTTP server runs on port 9001 with CORS enabled.

+The dynamic console plugin is configured to connect to loki using a proxy `/api/proxy/plugin/logging-view-plugin/backend/`, in local mode this will point to `http://localhost:3100`.
+You can disable this by re-running the console with `yarn run start-console -c` to use the cluster proxy

 Navigate to <http://localhost:9000/monitoring/logs> to see the running plugin.

 #### Running start-console with Apple silicon and podman